nchammas/flintrock/README.md

 * **Slow launches**: spark-ec2 cluster launch times increase linearly with the number of slaves being created.
 For example, it takes spark-ec2 **[over an hour](https://issues.apache.org/jira/browse/SPARK-5189)** to launch a cluster with 100 slaves. ([SPARK-4325](https://issues.apache.org/jira/browse/SPARK-4325), [SPARK-5189](https://issues.apache.org/jira/browse/SPARK-5189))
 * **No support for configuration files**: spark-ec2 does not support reading options from a config file, so users are always forced to type them in at the command line. ([SPARK-925](https://issues.apache.org/jira/browse/SPARK-925))
 * **Un-resizable clusters**: Adding or removing slaves from an existing spark-ec2 cluster is not possible. ([SPARK-2008](https://issues.apache.org/jira/browse/SPARK-2008))
-* **Out-of-date machine images**: spark-ec2 uses very old machine images, and the process of updating those machine images is not automated. ([SPARK-3821](https://issues.apache.org/jira/browse/SPARK-3821))
+* **Custom machine images**: spark-ec2 uses custom machine images, and since the process of updating those machine images is not automated, they have not been updated in years. ([SPARK-3821](https://issues.apache.org/jira/browse/SPARK-3821))
 * **Unexposed EC2 options**: spark-ec2 does not expose all the EC2 options one would want to use as part of automated performance testing of Spark. ([SPARK-6220](https://issues.apache.org/jira/browse/SPARK-6220))
 * **Poor support for programmatic use cases**: spark-ec2 was not built with programmatic use in mind, so many flows are difficult or impossible to automate. ([SPARK-5627](https://issues.apache.org/jira/browse/SPARK-5627), [SPARK-5629](https://issues.apache.org/jira/browse/SPARK-5629))
 * **No standalone distribution**: spark-ec2 comes bundled with Spark and has no independent releases or distribution.
 Instead of being a nimble tool that can progress independently and be installed separately, it is tied to Spark's release cycle and distributed with Spark, which clocks in at a few hundred megabytes.

 Flintrock addresses, or will address, all of these shortcomings.

-### Additional Bonuses

-There are a few additional peeves I had with spark-ec2 -- some of which are difficult to fix -- that I wanted to address with Flintrock:

-* Flintrock does not assault stdout with all kinds of unnecessary output during a cluster launch.
-* By default, Flintrock only authorizes the client it's running from to SSH into launched clusters. spark-ec2 defaults to allowing anyone to make SSH attempts to the cluster.
-* During an EC2 cluster launch Flintrock makes a single request to allocate all the required instances.
-This eliminates an annoying category of bugs in spark-ec2 related to hitting instance limits or to AWS metadata not propagating quickly enough.

 ## About the Flintrock Logo